-- 1800.53 No transfer waiver may be granted that would cause a student who is ineligible in the sending school to become eligible at the receiving school. - Q1: What does arbitrary and capricious mean? - A1: A decision is "arbitrary and capricious" only if the committee finds: (1) that the Commissioner neglected or refused to use reasonable diligence to obtain necessary information; (2) failed to consider the information honestly; or (3) made the decision in such a manner as to indicate clearly that it was based on conclusions from the evidence which reasonable persons fairly and honestly considering the evidence could not reach. - Q2: How may a student who has suffered a hardship gain eligibility? - A2: A school may file a waiver of a CHSAA Bylaw on behalf of the student if a hardship exists.
+- A1: A school may file a waiver of a CHSAA Bylaw on behalf of the student if a hardship exists.
 The waiver would be sent to the sending school and be acted upon by the league and the Commissioner.
-The student may not compete until the waiver is approved by the Commissioner. - 1800.54 A. The CHSAA requires that all information provided in regard to any aspect of the eligibility of a student must be true, correct, accurate, complete and/or not false or fraudulent. - B. Penalty for providing incorrect, inaccurate, incomplete of false or fraudulent information:
+The student may not compete until the waiver is approved by the Commissioner. - No transfer waiver may be granted that would cause a student who is ineligible in the sending school to become eligible at the receiving school. - Q1: What does arbitrary and capricious mean? - A1: A decision is "arbitrary and capricious" only if the committee finds: (1) that the Commissioner neglected or refused to use reasonable diligence to obtain necessary information; (2) failed to consider the information honestly; or (3) made the decision in such a manner as to indicate clearly that it was based on conclusions from the evidence which reasonable persons fairly and honestly considering the evidence could not reach. - 1800.54 A. The CHSAA requires that all information provided in regard to any aspect of the eligibility of a student must be true, correct, accurate, complete and/or not false or fraudulent. - B. Penalty for providing incorrect, inaccurate, incomplete of false or fraudulent information: - 1.
+If it is discovered that any parent(s)/guardian(s)/caregiver or student has provided incorrect, inaccurate, incomplete or false information in regards to any aspect of eligibility status on behalf of a student, that student is subject to immediate ineligibility for CHSAA competition at any level in any sport for a period of up to 2 calendar years-from the date the determination was made that incorrect, inaccurate, incomplete or false information was provided.

+Any contests in which a student or students participated based on incorrect, inaccurate, incomplete or false information or fraudulent practices regarding eligibility status may be forfeited according to the guidelines set in accord to the bylaws.

+3. Teams

-- 1. If it is discovered that any parent(s)/guardian(s)/caregiver or student has provided incorrect, inaccurate, incomplete or false information in regards to any aspect of eligibility status on behalf of a student, that student is subject to immediate ineligibility for CHSAA competition at any level in any sport for a period of up to 2 calendar years-from the date the determination was made that incorrect, inaccurate, incomplete or false information was provided. - Any contests in which a student or students participated based on incorrect, inaccurate, incomplete or false information or fraudulent practices regarding eligibility status may be forfeited according to the guidelines set in accord to the bylaws. - 3.
-Teams - a.
-If it is determined that someone associated with a school (including, but not limited to a coach) knowingly participates in either providing incorrect, inaccurate, incomplete or false information or using fraud or knowingly allows others to do so, in an attempt to have a team qualify for postseason, that team and coach will be immediately placed on restriction. - b.
-Any contest in which that team has participated based on incorrect, inaccurate, incomplete or false information or fraud may be forfeited according to the CHSAA bylaws. - 4.
-School Personnel Involvement - a.
+- a.
+If it is determined that someone associated with a school (including, but not limited to a coach) knowingly participates in either providing incorrect, inaccurate, incomplete or false information or using fraud or knowingly allows others to do so, in an attempt to have a team qualify for postseason, that team and coach will be immediately placed on restriction. - Any contest in which that team has participated based on incorrect, inaccurate, incomplete or false information or fraud may be forfeited according to the CHSAA bylaws.

+4. School Personnel Involvement

+a.
 If any school personnel (including but not limited to a coach) knowingly participates in either providing incorrect, inaccurate, incomplete or false information or allowing others to gain favorable eligibility status for a student, or team information to meet qualification standards for participation in any contest including playoffs or championships, sanctions may be imposed on the school including but not limited to: probationary status, prohibitions against playoff participation, forfeitures, revoking of CHSAA membership, etc.